 Developed decades ago as a convenience, credit cards have turned into monsters that suck the financial life out of millions of Americans.
-For every person who pays those monthly bills on time, several others come up with only the bare minimum, forking over shocking amounts in interest every single month.
+For every person who pays those monthly bills on time, several others barely come up with the bare minimum, forking over shocking amounts in interest every single month.
 Whether they realize it or not, they're stuck in a rut of never-ending debt.
 Paying the minimum makes it certain that you'll never climb out of that credit hole, but will keep sinking further into the mire.

 Credit-card issuers know full well how addictive their "products" have become.
 That's why we've kept receiving so many offers for additional cards in the mail - even during times of less-available credit.
 They make plenty of money on all those credit accounts, and crave even more.